DBoo92/317Hardware/index.md

 ### November 14, 2019 - Case Parts

 I received all my case parts today.
-The 3D printed middle section, acrylic top/bottom, and hardware for assembly.
+The 3D printed middle section, acrylic top/bottom, acrylic washers, and hardware for assembly.
 I will be stopping by my old workplace to tap the holes on the bottom cover.

-The hardware I picked up:
+The hardware I picked up (no cost):
 (4) M5 x 0.8 x 40mm socket head screw
 (4) M3 x 0.5 x 16mm socket head screw
 (4) M3 x 0.5 nuts
 (4) M2.5 x 0.45 x 10mm button head screw

 Already owned:
 (4) computer case fan screws
 (4) M3 washers
+(4) 3mm thick acrylic washers for under the Pi (so it doesn't rest on its pins)

 Pics of individual parts to be posted...